demoscene-source-archive/preservation-gettin-tired-of-demo/readme.md

 ### Extra credits go to:

-PTReplay.library version 4.16 by Mattias Karlsson. © 1994 BetaSoft
+PTReplay.library version 4.16 by Mattias Karlsson. Â© 1994 BetaSoft

 ### Copyright Disclaimer:

-This source code was provided here for *preservation* purpose.
-Resistance doesn't claim any copyright on this production.
+This source code was provided here for *preservation* purpose. `demoscene-source-archive` doesn't claim any copyright on this production.